Days

 According to the Private Rented Sector Ombudsman guidance, the body will offer “quick, fair, impartial and binding resolution for tenants’ complaints about their landlord.”

-Exactly how quick remains to be seen…
+Exactly how quickly remains to be seen.

 Currently, private tenants can make complaints via two redress schemes: